-Dogs, particularly older or have health issues such as diabetes, can be vulnerable to developing infections in their wounds and skin lesions.
+Dogs, particularly older or with health issues such as diabetes, can be vulnerable to infections in their wounds and skin lesions.
 Given the seriousness of these conditions, pet owners need to be aware of how they may occur and what can be done if they do.
 This article will explore these topics and more.

 Keep an Eye Out for Symptoms of Wound Infection

-Several symptoms could be signs that your dog has developed a wound infection: redness or swelling around the area where the treatment was applied, as well as discharge from the wound, open wounds in hot spots (e.g. armpits), licking at the site, and a foul smell from the injury.
+Several symptoms could be signs that your dog has developed a wound infection: redness or swelling around the area where the treatment was applied, as well as discharge from the wound, open wounds in hot spots (e.g., armpits), licking at the site, and a foul smell from the injury.

 Don’t Assume it’s Just a Hot Spot